SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 Before the Agile revolution, vast reams of documentation were often created before a project began.
 Then, the team would disappear and work on the project for months and months.
 Months later, the team would finally emerge with something to show.

 This huge feedback delay often meant that what was delivered wouldn't match what was expected.
 Sometimes, the documented specifications were wrong.
 Sometimes, the project wasn't done correctly.
-Sometimes, there were very big undiscovered problems that couldn't be seen until people were using the final output.
+Sometimes, there were massive undiscovered problems that couldn't be seen until people were using the final output.

 After the Agile revolution, people expect to be able to try out the project and see it in action long before it is finished.
-This is a fantastic thing, since by seeing a project in action, it's much easier to tell what is working well and what changes are needed.
+This is a fantastic thing since seeing a project in action makes it much easier to tell what is working well and what changes are needed.

 Very healthy projects provide demos and showcases as often as possible.